Your employees’ rights and responsibilities for parental leave

 Ability to share the primary carer leave and extended leave up to a total of 26 weeks

-However, if they have worked as an employee for an average of at least 10 hours a week for any 26 of the 52 weeks before their child arrives (reminder: this can be across more than one employer), they are eligible to receive up to 26 weeks of parental leave payments if:
+They have worked for an average of at least 10 hours a week for any 26 of the 52 weeks before their partner’s due date or placement date (reminder: this can be across more than one employer or as a self-employed person)

 The primary carer transfers some or all of the entitlement to them, and